-As estimating a realistic exhaust velocity can be difficult, the team instead started by examining the operating parameters of an SPT-100 Hall thruster [9] and applied a set of scaling laws reported by Goebel [4] to select relevant dimensions for the thruster.
-Two thrusters operating at a similar voltage will accelerate ions through a similar potential, thus resulting in similar exhaust velocities and therefore I{sp} 's; for this reason, the team decided to use the same operating voltage as the SPT-100 and accordingly assumed a similar I{sp} .
+As estimating a realistic exhaust velocity can be difficult, the team instead started by examining the operating parameters of an SPT-100 Hall thruster [9] and applied a set of scaling laws reported by Goebel and Katz [4] to select relevant dimensions for the thruster.
+The authors note that more recent and advanced scaling laws have been derived since Goebel and Katz's 2008 publication, such as those published by Dannenmayer in 2011 [12] or Lee [13] in 2019.
+However, the authors found the Goebel and Katz publication more accessible given their absence of prior experience in the field, so this thruster was designed following the older set of scaling laws.

+Two thrusters operating at a similar voltage will accelerate ions through a similar potential, thus resulting in similar exhaust velocities (neglecting design-specific losses) and therefore I{sp} ; for this reason, the team decided to use the same operating voltage as the SPT-100 and accordingly assumed a similar I{sp} .
 These scaling laws are